KenU798/1-LinearRegression/README.md

 # LinearRegression
-Jupyter Notebook on Linear Regression - the first algorithm of AI
+Jupyter Notebook for Linear Regression - the first algorithm of AI